GameStackTech/GameStackUnitySDKPlugin/README.md

 ```

 ## Player creation
-If a player does not currently have a GameStack account you will want to give them the option to create a GameStack account right from the login screen.
-GameStack reccomends that you provide a clearly labeled link on the login page that allows users to create a GameStack account.
+If a player does not currently have a GameStack account you will want to give them the option to create a GameStack account from the login screen.
+GameStack recommends that you provide a clearly labeled link on the login page that allows users to create a GameStack account.
 See the [GameStackUnityDemo](https://github.com/GameStackTech/GameStackUnityDemo) login flow for an example.

 You will need to collect the following information from the user in order to compelte GameStack player account creation.

-* username
+* `username`
   * Data type: string
   * Description: The username the player wants for the account.
-* email
+* `email`
   * Data type: string
   * Description: A valid email address to link to the account.
-* password
+* `password`
   * Data type: string
   * Description: The accounts password.
-* [Optional] realName
+* [Optional] `realName`
   * Data type: string
   * Description: The players IRL name.